reiinakano/xcessiv/docker/README.md

 `$ docker run -P --name='xcessiv' -v /myxcessiv/myconf/config.py:/root/.xcessiv/config.py reiinakano/xcessiv`

-where `/myxcessiv/myconf/` is a local directory containing the `config.py` file you want to use.a
+where `/myxcessiv/myconf/` is a local directory containing the `config.py` file you want to use.

 ## Use docker-compose